dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-calendar-items-in-pst-file/_index.md

 1. Create a MapiCalendar object.
 1. Set the MapiCalendar properties using a constructor and methods.
-1. Create a PST using the PersonalStorage.Create() method.
+1. Create a PST using the PersonalStorage.create() method.
-1. Create a pre-defined folder (Calendar) at the root of the PST file by accessing the root folder and then calling the AddMapiMessageItem() method.
+1. Create a pre-defined folder (Calendar) at the root of the PST file by accessing the root folder and then calling the add_mapi_message_item() method.

 The following code snippet shows you how to create a MapiCalendar and then add it to the calendar folder of a newly created PST file.

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-WorkingWithOutlookStorageFiles-AddMapiCalendarToPST-AddMapiCalendarToPST.py" >}}
 ## **Save Calendar Items from PST to Disk in ICS Format**